 Interested in learning about how to conserve water outdoors or build a rain garden?
 Check out our upcoming workshops!Learn More

 Want to learn more about how to find and fix leaks?
 Check out our leak detection page.Learn More

 Gwinnett County Department of Water Resources is pleased to present the annual water quality report.
 This Consumer Confidence Report contains important information about the quality of your drinking water, including detailed results of state and federally mandated tests for various contaminants.
 We are proud to say that in 2019, there were no EPA Safe Drinking Water Act violations to report.
 A safe and reliable drinking supply is essential to a growing, progressive community like Gwinnett.
 Our staff is committed to researching and implementing innovative ways to deliver high quality water at an excellent value.
 View the report here.

 Gwinnett County Water Resources is committed to providing our residents with consistent, high-quality drinking water, safe wastewater management, and effective stormwater services.
 Over the past few weeks, the COVID-19 pandemic has grown and changed very quickly.
 Our communities, families, workplaces, and everyday lives have been drastically affected.
 As your neighbor and your partner in this community, we are continuing to monitor the situation and adapting to ensure that we can continue to provide you with high quality service.

+Beginning July 13, 2020, DWR will be resuming normal operations, including shutting off accounts with past due balances.
 If you are having a difficult time making water bill payments during this national crisis, our Customer Care Team will be available to work with you.
 Please call a member of our team at 678.376.6800.